1Caxz/iProgressHUD/README.md

 ```

 ## Show/Dismiss iProgressHUD
-You can show or dismiss iProgressHUD directly from a view already attached the iProgressHUD.
+You can show or dismiss iProgressHUD directly from a view that already attached the progress.
 ```swift
 // Show iProgressHUD directly from view view.showProgress()